Monuments to waste overshadow EU budget battle

 "It has to be sustainable, it has to have a proper environmental assessment, it has to respect biodiversity, it has to be economically viable," said Nina Renshaw, deputy director at campaign group Transport and Environment, setting out the green standards for any EU-backed project.

 Conservation group WWF has listed cohesion projects it sees as positive.
-These include a 400 million euro upgrade to the Naples metro, half of which came from EU funding or EIB loans, railway modernization in Estonia, at a cost of 79.5 million euros, including 85 percent from EU sources and a 315,000 euro electric bike scheme in Portugal.
+These include a 400 million euro upgrade to the Naples metro, half of which came from EU funding or EIB loans, railway modernisation in Estonia, at a cost of 79.5 million euros, including 85 percent from EU sources and a 315,000 euro electric bike scheme in Portugal.
 EU funding or loans delivered 81 percent of that sum.